The Iowa State Fair, America’s classic state fair, welcomes everyone to its celebration of pride and achievement held annually in August.

-THE FAIR BOARD is committed to making the Fair’s 445-acre, 126-year-old facility accessible to all.
-No qualified individual shall, on the basis of disability be excluded from participating in or be denied the benefits of public services, programs or activities held on the Fairgrounds.
+The Fair Board is committed to making the Fair’s 450-acre, 127-year-old facility accessible to all.
+No qualified individual shall, on the basis of disability, be excluded from participating in or be denied the benefits of public services, programs or activities held on the Fairgrounds.

 HomeTown Mobility is now accepting reservations online at www.hometownmobilityia.com and by phone at 877/928-5388 from 9 a.m. to 5 p.m.
 Monday through Friday and on weekends during the Fair (August 8-18).
 A limited number of wheelchairs and scooters will be available for walk-up customers during the Fair on a first come, first serve basis.
 Reservations will be accepted for full day scooter and wheelchair rentals only.
 Reservations must be made 24 hours in advance.
 A security deposit of a driver’s license is required at the time of pick-up for all rentals.
-Cancellations must be made at least 48 hours in advance to receive a full refund.
-Late cancellations will be charged a $5 cancellation fee per rental unit.
+Cancellations must be made at least 48 hours in advance to receive a full refund (less a $5 cancellation fee per unit).
 Rental locations are at Gates 11 & 15.
 (Click here for a map of the Fairgrounds.)

 Additional parking for people with disabilities is located on the inner Fairgrounds in Lot B. Vehicles must have DOT parking permits or license plates designating a disabled driver or passenger.
 Inner grounds parking is $10 on a space-available basis.